Tuteria/Frontend-Assessment/GettingStarted.md

 - A script to populate the database with notes was added

-- Nextjs "api" route to fetch all notes
+- Housed an endpoint in Nextjs "api" route "/api/getnotes" to fetch all notes

 - Anonymous Notes can now be created with no sign up required